-How can you develop an effective PR strategy to conquer your industry without knowing who is talking about you and what are they saying?
+How can you develop an effective PR strategy to conquer your industry without knowing who is talking about you and what they are saying?
 The answer is quite simple - you can’t.

-Whether you work at a PR or marketing agency, run your own business or are a public figure, media monitoring can give you an edge over your competitors and allow you to be one step ahead of everyone else.
+Whether you work at a PR or marketing agency, run your own business, or are a public figure, media monitoring can give you an edge over your competitors and allow you to be one step ahead of everyone else.
 The key is knowing how to do media monitoring effectively to get the most precise results and information you need.

 It’s time to analyze all the business opportunities, past, current, and future trends, as well as emerging crises to take charge of your media presence and reputation.
 Let’s take a look at how to productively maneuver through media monitoring.